gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Those custom variant dimensions will participate into dependency resolution.
 Examples of how to define custom binaries can be found in the [integration tests](https://github.com/gradle/gradle/tree/master/subprojects/language-java/src/integTest/groovy/org/gradle/language/java).

+## Additions to the Gradle TestKit

+The last release of Gradle introduced the [Gradle TestKit](userguide/test_kit.html) for functionally testing Gradle plugins.
+This release extends the existing TestKit feature set by the following aspects:

+* **Test execution isolation:** Test execution is performed in an isolated "working space" in order to prevent builds under test inheriting any environmental configuration from the current user.
+The TestKit uses dedicated, reusable Gradle daemon processes.
+After executing the whole suite of functional tests existing daemon processes are stopped.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.